MythosMediaCo/medspasync-marketing/README.md

 ---

 *Built by 10-year medical spa industry veteran Jacob Hagood, who lived through the reconciliation nightmare and built the AI solution that eliminates it.*

+# Environment Management

+This project uses a multi-environment configuration system.
+See scripts/ and .env.example for details.